jeremyosborne/dnpk/src/game-objects/army/README.md

 # Armies

-Define your cannon fodder to support your despotic rule of the realms here.
+Functions to aid your spreadsheets and planning during your world domination.